-I use recycled silver and gold in all of my designs.
-Occasionally I will use copper.
+I use recycled Silver and Gold in most of my jewellery designs.

 The exception is my use of Fairtrade gold.
 This gold is mined by small scale artisanal miners who rely on mining for their survival.
 The Faitrade scheme, ensures they receive a better price for the value of the gold they mine, benefit from better health and safety conditions and that they receive education and community support stipends.
 You can read more here.

 I also use ethically sourced gemstones - the gemstone can be traced back to the actual mine and miner.
 As well as responsibly sourced gemstones where the gemstone supplier has a responsible sourcing policy to ensure its gemstones come from workshops and factories they have visited, and are confident that the people employed are treated well and fairly for the different countries they are based.

 In addition I will occasionally use recycled gemstones

 I prefer to use Lab grown diamonds to minimise the environmental and ethical footprint of my jewellery.
 Read more below.